CottageLabs/scoss-hord/docs/DEV.md

 ## Build

-To compile the SCOSS source, Edges components, and all transitive dependencies, see BUILD.md
+To compile the HORD source, Edges components, and all transitive dependencies, see BUILD.md

-## Entry Points

-TODO